sqbjs/sqb/README.md

 ## What is SQB

 SQB is an extensible, multi-dialect SQL query builder and Database connection wrapper for NodeJS.
-SQB can be used as a pure sql query builder or database connection wrapper.

-Take a look at [DOCUMENTATION](https://panates.github.io/sqb/) for details

-You can report bugs and discuss features on the [GitHub issues](https://github.com/panates/sqb/issues) page

-Thanks to all of the great [contributions](https://github.com/panates/sqb/graphs/contributors) to the project.

 ## Main goals